MasonMcw/E-Portfolio/README.md

-# Mason McWilliams' Portfolio
+# Project #5: Data Jobs Analysis
-Portfolio showcasing skills relating to data and coding
+This project highlights my abilities to create a report using Microsoft PowerBI and analyze the findings within the report.